-Plan a weekend trip not far away from your house and you can practice setting up the camper.
+Plan a weekend trip not far away from your house where you can practice setting up the camper.
 Unpack all the stuff you brought.
 Forgot anything important for you?
-Add it to the packing list what you need and what you don’t need.
+Add to the packing list that you need and what you don’t need.

 Become confident and know all the steps you have to take to set up your camper until you can sit in your comfy chair in front of the fire.